Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Try Some Raw Peanuts Today!

-If you would like to buy some raw peanuts, you might consider buying the Valenciana and Jungle peanut variants, just like this.
+If you would like to buy some raw peanuts, you might consider purchasing the Valenciana and Jungle peanut variants, just like this.

 To eat raw peanuts safely, follow these easy steps.

-- Choose raw peanuts with the best quality – unblemished shells, doesn’t give a rattling sound when shaken, and are in dry packaging containers.
+- Choose raw peanuts with the best quality – new shells, don’t give a rattling sound when shaken and are in dry packaging containers.

 - Store them in a cool, dry place.